gl-inet/docs3.x/docs/app/cloud.md

 On the left side -> Devices List -> Add Device.
 There are three method to bind device to GoodCloud, "Auto discover", "Manually add", "Bulk import".

-Fellow the steps below to add your device.
+Follow the steps below to add your device.

 ![add device](https://static.gl-inet.com/goodcloud/docs/add-device.png)